BartlomiejMilewski/BartlomiejMilewski/README.md

 * Frontend and backend skills
 * Development of good practices in programming
 * Jira and Github - used to recreate working environments (including code reviews by more experienced colleauges and remote work)
-* Actively looking or a job in the IT industry

 - 🌱 I’m currently learning ...